 - a.
 Assignment to Office of Military Commissions (OMC).
 On May 14, 2008, Deputy SECDEF wrote that "military commissions are a national priority.
 Conducting a fair, just, and transparent military commissions process is the Department's top legal services priority and necessitates our commitment to dedicate the right number of and most skilled legal practitioners the Department has to offer."
 The JAG Corps has met this commitment to provide skilled legal practitioners to OMC, including some officers detailed well outside their anticipated career path.
 The JAG Corps must continue to value the important contributions of skilled legal practitioners at OMC. - b.
 Military Justice Litigation Career Track.
-Since 2007, the JAG Corps has maintained a separate career track for officers who specialize in prosecuting, defending, and judging criminal cases.
-After competitive selection by an administrative board, these officers spend significant portions of their careers in litigation-related billets. - c.
+Since 2007, the JAG Corps has maintained a separate career track for active duty officers who specialize in prosecuting, defending, and judging criminal cases.
+After competitive selection by an administrative board, these officers are required to spend the majority of their careers in litigation-related billets. - c.
 Post-Graduate Education.
-Give equal weight to postgraduate education obtained at military and civilian institutions. - d.
+Give equal weight to post-graduate legal education obtained at military and civilian institutions. - d.
 Navy Reserve Officers Recalled to Active Duty.
 A recalled officer's record shall not be discounted simply because it contains fewer active-duty fitness reports than a peer's record. - e.
-Law Education Program.
-The Law Education Program (LEP) enhances the JAG Corps' fleet-focus and connection to the Navy and Joint Force.
-Based in statute, the LEP is an accession source for a limited number of competitively selected officers from other designators who bring valuable experience and perspectives from the fleet.
-Selected officers receive Navy-funded orders to study law for up to three years, which is a substantial investment.
-Records of officers accessed via the LEP may reflect little time as a judge advocate and considerable time as an officer of another designator and as a student with non-observed fitness reports.
-The Board shall give due consideration to the substantial investment made by the Navy in this accession program.
-The Board shall give equal weight to equivalent levels of individual performance and team contribution by LEP officers in their previous designators and during law school as the board gives to performance by officers from other accession sources in judge advocate billets.
+For merit reorder, officers should be afforded consideration, regardless of assigned duties, for particularly impactful performance based upon the precept, convening order, and these principles: - (1) Actions that advance the Secretary of Defense's priorities: defend the nation; take care of our people; and succeed through teamwork. - (2) In light of the Secretary of the Navy's statutory duties to organize, train, and equip the Navy, actions that advance the four priorities set forth in the Chief of Naval Operations Navigation Plan: Readiness; Capabilities; Capacity;